mpi-astronomy/mpia-python-template/CODE_OF_CONDUCT.md

-We expect all MPIA organization projects to adopt a code of conduct that ensures a productive, respectful environment for all open source contributors and participants.
 We are committed to providing a strong and enforced code of conduct and expect everyone in our community to follow these guidelines when interacting with others in all forums.
 Our goal is to keep ours a positive, inclusive, successful, and growing community.
 The community of